SMART Health Check-in

 Completion Behavior

 • Deployment controls: Session binding, result retrieval, subject matching, and other anti-phishing controls are handled by the Verifier implementation before decrypted data is revealed downstream.
-The protocol requires the completion hint so clients know how to finish the POST.

 Shim API

-import { request, maybeHandleReturn } from 'smart-health-checkin';
+import { request, completeSameDeviceRedirect, maybeHandleReturn } from 'smart-health-checkin';

-const result = await request(dcqlQuery, {
+const completion = await completeSameDeviceRedirect();

 walletUrl: 'https://picker.example.com',